xenomachina/kotlin-argparser/README.md

 ## Forcing Parsing

-It is possible to enforce the parsing of arguments into a class of values.
+Parsing normally does not begin until a delegate's value is accessed.
+Sometimes this is not desirable, so it is possible to enforce the parsing of arguments into a class of values.
 This ensures that all arguments that are required are provided, and all arguments provided are consumed.

-Forcing can be done in separate steps:
+Forcing can be done in a separate step using the `force` method:

   ```kotlin
   val parser = ArgParser(args)